 The Iowa State University Department of Music & Theatre awards scholarships primarily on the basis of auditions, with consideration also given to academic qualifications and departmental needs.
-These scholarships are available to music majors in voice, winds, percussion and keyboard, and to both music and non-music majors in strings and double reeds.
+These scholarships are available to performing arts/theatre majors, music majors in voice, winds, percussion and keyboard, and to both music and non-music majors in strings and double reeds.

 Make sure to apply for an audition if you still need to become accepted as a music major.

 The same scholarship application procedures apply to incoming music majors, to eligible transfer students and to students who change from a non-music major to a major in music after the beginning of the fall semester.
 Currently enrolled music majors without scholarships are usually ineligible for a new scholarship.
 In exceptional cases, however, the applied teacher may initiate an application on behalf of the student.

 This recommendation should be submitted by a school music director and/or a private teacher who is familiar with your musical ability.
 Your application file will not be considered complete without this completed application form and at least one recommendation form.
 Along with the forms, you must also attend an audition session.
 All applications for scholarship must be completed by February 15 of the current year in which you apply for admission.